Search all sites near me now

 • Estuary macrofauna are small invertebrates that can be seen with the naked eye and include hundreds of species of worms, snails, crustaceans, and shellfish like pipi and cockles.
 Macrofauna are good indicators of estuary health because the community of species found in an area represent relatively long-term, local conditions.

 These indicators have been selected for the Estuary Health topic as they provide meaningful information about estuary condition and are monitored in a consistent way by regional and unitary councils across the country.
 In some regions, other useful indicators are monitored including sediment nutrient concentrations, sediment organic matter, Chlorophyll a content, sedimentation rates and the extent of certain habitats.
 The Estuary Health topic will be expanded as the collection of data for these and other indicators become more uniform.
+Recent and ongoing work by the Ministry for the Environment to stocktake environmental attributes, collate advice on estuary indicators for Aotearoa New Zealand, and revise the National Estuary Monitoring Protocol will support this growth.

-However, some broad patterns can be seen in the current monitoring data.
+Some broad patterns can be seen in the current monitoring data.
 Namely, estuaries closer to human populations and activities are muddier and more contaminated than those in less modified landscapes.
 Concentrations of metal contaminants are usually higher in estuaries close to cities, whereas high mud content is the biggest stressor of estuaries in rural locations.
 These patterns mean estuary health can vary greatly even within regions.
 For instance, Waitematā Harbour is surrounded by the largest city in the country and in places has elevated concentrations of zinc, lead, and mercury.
 Further north in the Auckland region, Whangateau Estuary is surrounded by crops, grassland, and small urban areas and has very low contaminant and mud concentrations.

 Estuaries are complex ecosystems that are influenced by activities happening upstream as well as out at sea.
 This can make it challenging to identify and manage all of the factors that affect their health.
 Additionally estuary management is complex as many agencies have overlapping roles, and it is not always clear who is responsible.
 In most cases, it has taken decades of deforestation and land use change for mud and contaminants to build up, and the estuary type is also a factor in how susceptible an estuary is to the various threats.